-I do not believe in my truth is the title of a Brand messaging strategist Loren Weisman quote and blog about facts and opinions.
+I do not believe in my truth and I do not believe in your truth.
+An FSG messaging and optics strategist Loren Weisman quote and blog about the difference between facts and opinions.

 There is fact and there is opinion.